-So you’ve been natural for what feels like forever, maybe one, two or three years and it seems like your hair is stuck.
+So you’ve been natural for what feels like forever, maybe one, two, or three years and it seems like your hair is stuck.
 It’s not flourishing like the photos you see on Instagram.
 You haven’t figured out your hair regimen.
 You are missing key ingredients in your regimen.
 It’s hard for you to retain moisture, you don’t know what products to use, heck you don’t even know where to begin.
 So you’ve been rocking wigs and braids as a protective style dreading to deal with your natural mane underneath it all.

 When it comes to wash day, it takes you hours just to comb through your hair and style it.
 Or maybe you’re transitioning or thinking about going natural.
 But you have the slightest clue on what to do when it comes to natural hair.
 When you hear others talk about hair regimen, you’re thinking “what hair regimen?
-I just found out what the L.O.C method (leave in conditioner, oil, and cream) stands for.”
+I just found out what the L.O.C method (leave-in conditioner, oil, and cream) stands for.”
 It’s just too much to learn and you’re this close to giving up on your natural hair goals!
 OK, naturals if any of these thoughts go through your mind and they apply to you, I want you STOP!
 Before you continue to read BREATHE sister.
 Everything is going to be ok.
 We got you.
 We understand the struggle more than you can ever imagine.

 We’re excited to present to you the Kinky Hair Rocks “Natural Hair Care Regimen Blog Series.”
 We feature so many Natural Hair Enthusiast on our Instagram feed who makes this natural hair thing look like a walk in the park.
 You guys are always asking us, “what products does she use or what’s her secret?”
 We created this blog series to provide informative information to you from those who have seen results.
 Many of you are newly natural, you’re still trying to figure out the right products to use.
 A lot of you are unsure of where to begin or maybe you’re still learning about your hair type and that’s OK.
-We reached out to a few of these ladies “10” to be exact and they are sharing everything with you from hair type, porosity, go to products and tips for those of you who are transitioning.
+We reached out to a few of these ladies “10” to be exact and they are sharing everything with you from hair type, porosity, go-to products and tips for those of you who are transitioning.
 Naturals, this series is for YOU, take notes and tune in for all 10 parts of this blog series.
 You do NOT want to miss this.

 This natural hair journey is exactly that a journey.
 I want you to understand how you care for your hair will determine the growth you experience on this journey.
 Let’s be honest we ALL want long hair.
 We get it, but you must first change your way of thinking.
 We always stress to you guys to focus on the overall health of your hair.
 HEALTHY HAIR GROWS.
-Now that we have gotten this out of the way, a good hair care regimen will cause your hair to grow as a wildfire.
+Now that we have gotten this out of the way, a good hair care regimen will cause your hair to grow like a wildfire.
 If you are able to design a hair care regimen for yourself and be consistent and patient while following your regimen.
 Whew, chile the growth you’re about to walk into.
 It’ll be your season to flourish.
 BUT that’s only if you’re willing to learn about your hair and take time to care for it.
 These ladies have all created an effective hair care regimen that works for them.
 As a result, their hair is flourishing!

 This blog series will feature women with different types of hair textures and porosity.
 We have something for everyone from my type 4 naturals to type 3.
-For the naturals with low to the high porosity hair.
+For the naturals with low to high porosity hair.
 We all have different hair textures and sometimes how a product will respond to my hair it may respond to yours differently and vice versa.
-But it does not mean you can’t learn from the next person success story.
+But it does not mean you can’t learn from the next person’s success story.
 My advice to you as you follow this blog series is to look for the Natural Enthusiast with a hair type and porosity similar to your hair and follow them.
 See what they’re doing differently.
 Most of these ladies are on YouTube and Instagram so get connected with them.

 I reached out to these ladies to find out the story behind their natural hair journey along with several other questions about their hair regimen.
 So without further ado meet Jo: